gapegias/Lost-in-translation/README.md

 here: https://github.com/dewald-els/noroff-assignment-api/blob/master/docs/lost-in-translation.md)
 - sign language characters must appear in the “translated” box
-- check that it did not type special characters, spaces or numbers
+- check that it did not type special characters or numbers (except space and will return one space)

 ### **3. Profile page**